algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 </p>

 ##### ➭ Font
-* Text is displayed using **Frankfurter**, just like in the original game.
+* Text will displayed using **Frankfurter**, just like in the original game.

 ##### ➭ Game Score Screen
 * In-game, the score counter will be displayed at the top right of the screen, showing the score in numbers.
-We will not include a leaderboard system, such as a Hi-Score module.
+We wont include a leaderboard system, such as a Hi-Score module.

 <p align="center">
  <img src="" width="250">